 While the city of Asheville itself is not a hotspot for hiking, there are numerous national forests and state parks within a reasonably close drive.
 Whether you are an avid hiker, or simply seeking a quick, quiet nature stroll, options abound throughout the region.
-And the weather this time of year is just perfect (relatively dry with temps in the 60-70 degree range) for exploring the outdoors.
+The weather this time of year is just perfect (relatively dry with temps in the 60-70 degree range) for exploring the outdoors.
 The Catawba Falls trail, a moderate 2 mile trek, features a 100 foot waterfall.
-At just a 25 minute drive from Asheville, and features stunning views of a 100 foot waterfall.
+At just a 25 minute drive, it’s one of the closest waterfalls to the city.

 While everyone has heard of the extravagant Biltmore Estate, many do not know that there are 22 miles of trails on-site, most of which are blazing with color each autumn.
 Graveyard Fields is another favorite with both visitors and locals due to the great leaf peeping opportunities & beautiful waterfall views.
 Perhaps the best of all is the Triple falls trailhead at Dupont State Forest.
-In return for a hike of just 1 mile RT, you will get to see 3 scenic waterfalls, while in the company of the beautiful hues of the season makes a fall hike that much better.
+A relatively easy hike leads you to 3 scenic waterfalls.
+Being in the company of the beautiful hues of the season makes a fall hike that much better.

 4. Attend a fall festival

-Asheville offers an endless lineup of festivals throughout the year, with a particularly interesting assortment of seasonal fun as soon as September rolls around.
+Asheville offers an endless lineup of festivals throughout the year.
+You will find a particularly interesting assortment of seasonal fun as soon as September rolls around.

 A few of the best-of-the-best for getting into the fall spirit include Oktoberfest, the Brewgrass Festival (sample over 100 craft beers), the Asheville Holiday Parade (a festive annual celebration held the Saturday before Thanksgiving), the Apple Harvest fest (a celebration of all things apple in the charming small town of Waynesville), and Cider Fest NC (sample craft cider along the French Broad River).
 Be on the lookout for the October Fine Arts festival located in lively Pack Square (pictured above).

-If you are looking for something a bit more active, there are a handful of themed Halloween and Turkey Trot 5ks.
+If you are looking for something a bit more active, there are a handful of festive Halloween and Turkey Trot 5ks.
 Races are a great way to burn off some of those extra holiday calories!

 Check out the monthly lineup of events in Asheville.